Spee-D Channel Resources

 What lengths are available?

-NDS Spee-D channel drains are only available in 4’ sections, but can be easily cut to accommodate any length.
+The NDS Spee-D Channel is available in four foot and ten foot sections.
+The channel can be easily cut to any length.
+Call In Directly for our NDS 10 FT Spee-D Channel Drain Pricing.
 Spee-D channel drain grates come in three foot sections, so two are required per drain.
 A 2 foot section with bottom spigot is also available for users looking to divert water below.

 What colors grates are available?